flankerad/queryengine/README.md

 # Query Engine

 Django project exposing a dataset by a single GET API with a custom Django query engine that performs aggregation, filteration and sorting.
-Operations are automatically detected based on URL operators and parameters of GET API.
+Queries are automatically performed based on URL operators and parameters of GET API.

 ## Getting Started